Frequently Asked Questions

 While parents/guardians should be aware and comfortable with the fact that our philosophy of education is founded upon and informed by a biblical worldview and that the beliefs enumerated in our statement of faith are taught in various and frequent ways across school programs, there is no requirement for a profession of faith by applicants or their families.

 Yes.
 The Cambridge School opened its doors in the fall of 2006 and strives to provide an excellent Classical Christian education.
-Cambridge is a member of the Association of Classical and Christian Schools (ACCS) as well as the Association of Christian Schools International (ACSI).
-The Cambridge School has received the longest possible term of accreditation from the Western Association of Schools and Colleges (WACS) in 2013.
+The Cambridge School has received the longest possible term of accreditation from the Western Association of Schools and Colleges (WASC) in 2013 and again in 2019.

 Yes, all students wear uniforms that include both standard and dress components.
 Extensive research confirms the overwhelming benefit of adopting a uniform policy for all students as a means to improving student discipline and performance while minimizing distractions in the classroom.
 Beyond uniforms, all school supplies are provided the first day of school and are included in the cost of tuition.